pce1991/MosaicBook/handles.md

 Now when we update our enemy we just need them to dereference their handle.
 If they get a valid coin then we know it still exists and can follow it.
 If it doesn't, then that means it's been deleted and we need to pick a new coin.

+Keep in mind that if we wanted to have our coinArray be tightly packed instead of using a free list, then we'd want our `CoinInfo` to also keep track of our index in the `coins` array because as things are deleted our index might change.

 There's a more formal structure for this type of pattern where we treat all our entities this way, sometimes called an `EntityManager`.
 We'll look at that next.